the-maty/owncast-scripts/README.md

 ### Prerequisites

 - Owncast server installed on your machine.
 You can find more information on how to install Owncast [here](https://owncast.online/docs/).
-- A pre-configured Cloudflare Tunnel.
+- A pre-configured Cloudflare Tunnel is required for optimal functionality.
+Installation instructions can be found [here](https://www.linkedin.com/pulse/cloudflare-tunnel-setup-docker-christian-rune).

 ### Installation